GeowazM/Short_introduction_to_UAV_mapping/2_data_processing/readme.md

 The acquiered data can be sorted by date and sensor.
 The micasense folder need an extra directory for the reference panels.

-Let's start with the multispctral data!
+Let's start with the multispectral data!

-> gdfgdf
+> ...in progress
 >

 <br>